 How to install a bathtub: An expert guide for DIYers

 But, if you’re relocating the bath when renovating a bathroom things get a little more complicated.
-Pipework will need to be redirected and extended, that’s when it's time to call in plumber to do the hard draft before you install your new bathtub.
+Pipework will need to be redirected and extended, and that’s when it's time to call in plumber to do the hard draft before you install your new bathtub.

 How to install a bathtub: Can I do it myself?

-Yes you can, but it's not that straightforward as Thomas Oldham, Co-Founder of UK Construction Blog shares, “A skilled DIYer can handle bathtub installation, but you need to know some plumbing and building codes.”
+Yes you can, but it's not that straightforward as Thomas Oldham, Co-Founder of UK Construction Blog shares.
+“A skilled DIYer can handle bathtub installation, but you need to know some plumbing and building codes.”

-Of course, if you are not confident installing a bathtub it makes sense to hire a plumber.
+Plus, if you have previous DIY experience of other plumbing jobs such as installing a bathroom sink, this will help.
+But, if you are not confident installing a bathtub it makes sense to hire a plumber.

 Thomas has worked in the engineering and construction industry for over a decade.
 He has spent the past four years using his expertise to develop the UK Construction Blog.

-Try these tools to help install a bathtub
+Try these tools for installing a bathtub

 Steps to install a bathtub